NUS-ALSET/analytics-dashboard/README.md

    messagingSenderId: "264557605189"
 };
 ```
-3. Import `public/local_data.json` into your firebase database and store it directly in the root node.
+4. Import `public/local_data.json` into your firebase database and store it directly in the root node.
-4. To host locally run `yarn` to build the dependencies then `yarn start` to start hosting locally.
+5. To host locally run `npm install` to build the dependencies then `npm start` to start hosting locally.
+Alternatively, for those using yarn the corresponding commands are `yarn` and `yarn start`.
-5. Navigate to root of the app and execute `yarn build` then `firebase deploy` to deploy to firebase
+6. To deploy to Firebase, navigate to root of the app and execute `npm run build`.
+Thereafter use `firebase deploy` to deploy to your firebase project.
+(For `yarn` users the build command is `yarn build`).
-​